Irreligion in Peru

-Irreligion in Peru refers to atheism, deism, religious skepticism, secularism, and humanism in Peruvian society.
+Irreligion in Peru refers to atheism, deism, religious skepticism, secularism, and agnosticism in Peruvian society.
 According to article 2 of the Peruvian Constitution: "No person shall be persecuted on the basis of his ideas or beliefs".
 According to the 2017 Peruvian Census data, 1,180,361 Peruvians or 5.1% of the population older than 12 years old describes themselves as being irreligious, but some sources put this number higher at 8.2%.

 The irreligious population is predominantly urban (85,5% live in cities) and males (61,4% are male), and most are young people within the ages between 18 and 29 (40,4%).
 Only 11,8% of irreligious people are 50 years old or older.

 Even though Peru is considered to be a Secular state, according to article 50 of the Peruvian Constitution the subject of Roman Catholicism is mandatory in Peruvian public schools.
 Many non-profit organizations promote the removal of the subject of Roman Catholicism in public schools, such as the Secular Humanist Society of Peru, or the Association of Peruvian Atheists.